 6. Avoid the “Commodity Trap” in Your Sales Strategy

-Too often, salespeople base their messaging on the needs that prospects tell them they have.
+Too often, salespeople base their marketing messaging on the needs that prospects tell them they have.
 Then, they connect those identified needs to corresponding capabilities, in standard “solution selling” fashion.

 The problem with this approach?
 You fall into the trap of commodity messaging along with your competitors, who are likely constructing their value message in response to the same set of inputs.
 As a result, you sound just like everyone else, leaving your prospects indecisive and without any real urgency to change.